 A student may be employed under Work-Study during a period of non-enrollment, such as summer vacation.
 To be eligible for employment the student must be planning to enroll (or re-enroll) for the next regular semester.
 The student's earnings during this period of non-enrollment (earnings minus taxes and job-related expenses) must be used to help pay his or her cost of attendance for the next period of enrollment.

-Please contact Nancy Robinson, Student Employment Coordinator for additional information on eligibility requirements.
+Please contact the Office of Financial Aid for additional information on eligibility requirements.